-Travel Agency Management and Tour Operations MTTM-04 promoting products.
+Travel Agency Management and Tour Operations MTTM-104 promoting products.
 They are of importance to the tourism Industry because buyers, sellers and exhibitors travel a long distance to visit them.
 Incentive Travel- Incentive travel is offered to motivate or reward staff exhibitions are organized to promote the corporation etc. Domestic Tourism - Travel undertaken within one's own country.
 Tourism : the term for the movement of people to destinations away from their place of residence for any reason other than following an occupation, remunerated from within the country visited, for a period of 24 hours or more.
 Web Fare (also referred to as an Internet fare) - A highly restricted fare the airline offers only on the Internet for a limited period.
 6.7 Check Your Progress: 2) Discuss the various functions performed by the ticketing department?

-Travel Agency Management and Tour Operations MTTM-04 3) Discuss the roles and responsibilities of the tour packaging of department?
-Describe the various functions performed by the foreign exchange ange department 5) Describe the responsibilities of the travel documentation dep partment?
-6.8 Clues to Answer: 1) Refer Sec.
-6.3 1) Neter Jec.
-U.J
+Travel Agency Management and Tour Operations MTTM-104 3) Discuss the roles and responsibilities of the tour packaging department?
+Describe the various functions performed by the foreign excl hange department , 5) Describe the responsibilities of the travel documentation de epartment?
+COCInca to American 6.8 Clues to Answer: 1) Refer Sec.
+6.3